Attention, Jewelry Fanatics: We Found the Statement Pieces of Your Dreams

 “I think a lot of [my customers] are self-purchasing,” she says after we snap a few photos of McGee wearing his own array of gold necklaces.
 “I have clients that are 18 and 65, and a lot of the bespoke pieces especially are women doing it for themselves, and I love that.
 I love working with women on jewelry for women.
 I think it’s really empowering.”

-Now, with the line fast becoming a cult-favorite in just three years, Stone has set her sights on the next phase of Retrouvaí.
-“I’m launching a bridal collection next year,” she says, smiling, as we examine the gold and baguette diamond ring on her left hand.
-“It’s going to be unisex wedding bands.”
-We inquire if her signature aesthetic will vary much, if at all, when she’s creating the new collection.
+Now that the line is firmly established as an industry favorite in just four years, Stone has expanded into bespoke bridal pieces—which, as we examined the gold-and-diamond baguette ring on her left hand, is quickly becoming a staple for the fashionable bride.
 “Engagement rings are challenging, because everyone wants to customize a little bit, [but] I love it when someone comes up and goes, ‘My girlfriend loves your jewelry.
 Do an engagement ring just like that.’
 That to me is so fun.”
-You’ll find us anxiously awaiting the new collection until 2019.
+We'll be anxiously plotting our own custom piece from here on out.

 Want more stories like this?